DilanCF/ENEE447-notes/lecture notes/Lecture09.md

 In practice: multiple queues, round robin

-All of these are preepmtive
+All of these are preemptive

 ![alt text](img/Lecture09/image-21.png)

-Everytime a process gets inteerupted in RR, it will be placed at the end of the queue
+Every time a process gets interrupted in RR, it will be placed at the end of the queue

 Time between which a process starts and NEEDS to be switched in RR is called the time quantum